Legal Insights on Mental Health and Criminal Responsibility in the UK

 • Side effects of certain mental health issues like cognitive impairment

 That said, proving any of these factors requires a thorough assessment.
-It is the only way judges and jurors can be convinced about a criminal’s mental impairment.
+It is the only way judges can be convinced about a criminal’s mental impairment.

-Legal Framework of Mental Health Criminal Responsibility UK
+Legal Framework of Mental Health and Criminal Responsibility

-UK law considers mental health an important factor in criminal justice.
-However, it recommends an SOP before an offender can be declared mentally ill.
+UK law considers mental health and criminal responsibility an important factor in the justice system.
+However, it recommends mental health act principles before an offender can be declared mentally ill.
 Below, we have reviewed the steps involved in the UK’s criminal court proceedings.

 1. You will first have to go to the Magistrates’ Court when charged with an offence.
 They will proceed with your case or send you to the Crown Court.